TrueWinter/nodeupload/README.md

 If the server is not already started, run `node app.js`.
 Once the server has started, open a web browser to `YOUR_IP:PORT` (where `PORT` is the port specified in the config file (`config.json`)).

-If everything worked, it should show an upload form.
+If everything worked, it should show an upload form (unless disabled in the config file).
 Just add your token where it says `Token`, choose a file to upload, then click the button.
 It should upload.
 If not, check the console for errors.
 You may need to open an issue here.

 ![UsageGIF](https://i.imgur.com/bZqbH0t.png)